 Twenty-five years after establishing one of the nation’s most iconic food brands, America’s beef farmers and ranchers are leveraging the strong equity of Beef.
 It’s What’s For Dinner. to reintroduce the brand to a new generation of consumers.

 Summer may be just about over, but you still have time to savor the taste of one of America's favorite classic sandwiches – the cheeseburger.
-Find your inspiration to warm your plate as the days get darker and colder, or recipes that will wow any tailgate gathering.
+If you need inspiration to warm your plate as the days get darker and colder, or recipes that will wow any tailgate gathering, look no further.

 The Beef WISE study found that higher-protein weight loss diets, including lean beef, helps achieve important health goals.
 The study adds to the growing evidence showing lean beef can contribute to a healthy weight loss diet.